nodomw/scripts/README.md

 # scripts
-# I CAN ONLY HELP WITH SCRIPTS THAT AREN'T OBFUSCATED!
 all credit goes to the original creator of the scripts!!!!!!!!!!!

 list of scripts i fix sometimes and just generally do stuff with